martinloren/HScope/HS402/Datasheets/Readme.md

-# Component datasheets for HS402 Oscilloscope.
+## Datasheets for HS402 Oscilloscope